dezordi/ViralFlow/vfnext/README.md

 # VFNext

-Implementation of ViralFlow on Nextflow.
+ViralFlow constitutes a computational workflow implemented in Nextflow.
+Below, you will discover guidance on configuring and executing the workflow independently, without reliance on the supplied wrapper.
+For further elaboration, please refer to the [documentation](https://viralflow.github.io/index-en.html).

 ## quick start guide

-* How to setup vfnext?
+* How to setup vfnext ?

 ```{bash}
 git clone https://github.com/dezordi/ViralFlow.git